 Enough with the songs, this article sheds some light on the plight of a girl child growing in the slums.
 Ghetto children can be described as tough, and emotionless.
 Who can blame them?
-Yet the systems have curved their ways of life to be able to adapt.
-From my little knowledge in ecology, living organisms tend to develop various survival mechanisms in order to adapt to their surroundings.
+The systems have curved their ways of life to be able to adapt.
+From my little knowledge of ecology, living organisms tend to develop various survival mechanisms to adapt to their surroundings.
 The surrounding presented here is a volatile one.
-This is a slum set up with lots of daily upcoming social problems.
-I remember well, during the El-Nino all our property was washed away and the ones that remained was socked and later on invaded by bed bugs which like dump environments.
-My mother suffered from typhoid as my sister on the other hand would diarrhoea endlessly.
-This did not only take place in my home but in the entire neighborhood.
+This is a slum set up with lots of daily social problems.
+I remember well, during the El-Nino all our properties were washed away, and the ones that remained was socked and later on invaded by bed bugs which like damp environments.
+My mother suffered from typhoid as my sister, on the other hand, from diarrhea endlessly.
+This did not only take place in my home but the entire neighborhood.

 Rich tycoons would come to the slums in the name of empowering the girls who wanted to better their future only to take advantage of them then disappear.
 These girls had no one to report to as they would be called all sorts of demeaning names or asked to procure abortion which led to their early deaths.
-For the young ladies who were not interested, they faced daily harassment from any man who noticed their breasts were starting to show.
+For the young ladies who were not interested, they faced daily harassment from any man who noticed their breasts were starting to grow.

-Today our president has introduced a slum upgrading programme, does this programme guarantee better lives free of all the torture to young girls in slums!
+Today our president has introduced a slum upgrading programme.
+Does this programme guarantee better lives free of all the torture to young girls in slums?
 It is up to young girls to fight for themselves against the odds present in their environment but with an aggressive support from all the stakeholders.
 Girls living in slums raise themselves and for that matter they learn to deal with problems the best way they know how or by bottling them up.
 It would be nice for a change for someone to be there to ease the pressure by allowing the girls to be children.